rantonels/capq/README.md

 CAPQ
 ====

 The Constantly Asked Physics Questions is my personal FAQ for physics questions.
 It's in early development.
+It's available [here](https://rantonels.github.io/capq).

 It is simultaneously built as an .html page and a .pdf booklet with pandoc.